 The main thesis/dissertation document you submit must be a PDF file with all of the fonts embedded.
 None of Acrobat’s PDF security features should be activated.
 O’Neill Library's Digital Studio (Room 205) computers are equipped with both Microsoft Word and Adobe Acrobat Pro.

 Image files should be included in the main PDF, by inserting JPEG files in the document.

 Please review your document for the inclusion of any third-party copyrighted materials.
 Certain copyrighted works may be included under the fair use exception to the exclusive rights of copyright holders.
 If fair use does not apply, you may need to ask for permission from the copyright holder.
 For more information, consult the Copyright and Scholarship guide.
-If you need more help, please contact your subject librarian or John O'Connor.
+If you need more help, please contact your subject librarian or Melanie Hubbard.